TDarkShadow/iheartnewvegas/main.md

 Replaces the faction armor warning pop-ups with corner messages, and lowers reputation penalties for crimes.
 Based off [**Simple Reputation and Disguises**](https://www.nexusmods.com/newvegas/mods/62183) by **PushTheWinButton**.

 [**Follower Formula Redone YUP**](https://github.com/Sigourn/iheartnewvegasrepository/blob/main/Follower%20Formula%20Redone%201.4%20YUP.7z)
 Limits the amount of followers the player can have depending on their Charisma stat divided by 2, rounded down.
-The player will need at least 2 Charisma to have one follower, and they can have 5 followers at most. [**Link**](https://www.nexusmods.com/newvegas/mods/71490) to original mod by **Qolore**.
+The player will need at least 2 Charisma to have one follower, and they can have 5 followers at most.

+> ℹ️ [**Link**](https://www.nexusmods.com/newvegas/mods/71490) to original mod by **Qolore**, edited to include YUP fixes.

 [**Follower Tweaks**](https://www.nexusmods.com/newvegas/mods/62180)
 Removes annoying features from some followers.
 Changes the effects of the Enhanced Sensors, Spotter, and Search and Mark perks.
 ED-Es no longer 'whirs' whilst moving.